 Costco Hearing Aid Centers are staffed primarily by licensed hearing aid specialists.
 Unlike audiologists, hearing aid specialists aren’t required to have an advanced degree in audiology.
 Some Costco Hearing Aid Centers do have audiologists on staff in addition to hearing aid specialists.

 If it’s important for you to see an audiologist, find out if this is possible at your location before you book an appointment.

-Costco members can schedule a no-obligation hearing test at a Hearing Aid Center and can purchase hearing aids there.
-Cleanings, adjustments, and follow-up appointments can also be done at the hearing aid center.
+Costco members can schedule a no-obligation hearing test and purchase hearing aids at a Hearing Aid Center.
+Cleanings, adjustments, and follow-up appointments can also be done there.

-One drawback mentioned in older online reviews is the inability to purchase Costco hearing aids online.
+An older online review mentions that one drawback of Costco is the inability to purchase hearing aids from the retailer online.

-When you purchase hearing aids from their Hearing Aid Center, Costco offers limited support services for some hearing aids remotely.
+When you purchase hearing aids from a Hearing Aid Center, Costco offers limited support services for some hearing aids remotely.